Nyhavn 11: Hendrik Pohlman Harboe

+Diederik Wilhelm Dons

 The property was home to 33 residents in six households in 1845.
 Diederik Wilhelm Dons, a merchant, resided in one of the apartments with his wife Julie Dons (née Stalberg) and one maid.
 H.C.Bondrop, a grocer (urtekræmmer) and lieutenant in the Civilian Infantry Corps, resided in another apartment with his wife Gitt Bondrop (née Haeseus), their 10-year-old son Niels Hermann Bondrop, an employee in Bondryp's grocery business, two male servants, two maids and a concierge.
 Peter Johan Petersen, another merchant, resided in a third apartment with his wife Louise Marie Petersen, their 18-year-old daughter Emilie Christine Marie Muus and one maid.
-Christian Niemann Rosenkilde, an actor at the Royal Danish Theatre, resided in a fourt apartment with his wife M.Rosenkilde, their four children (aged 21 to 29), two male servants, one maid and one lodger.
+The actor Christen Niemann Rosenkilde resided in a fourth apartment with his wife M. Rosenkilde, their four children (aged 21 to 29), two male servants, one maid and one lodger.
 Johan Thomsen, the sugar master from the 1840 census, was now residing in the side wing with his wife Lovise Thomsen (née Melny).
-Peter Jensen, a lamp polisher at the Royal Danish Theatre, resided in the building with his wife Ane Jensen født Christiansen and their three children (aged two to eight).
+Peter Jensen, a lamp polisher at the Royal Danish Theatre, resided in the building with his wife Ane Jensen (née Christiansen) and their three children (aged two to eight).

-Christian Niemann Rosenkilde resided in the building from 1842 to 1849.
+Christen Niemann Rosenkilde resided in the building from 1842 to 1849.
 One of his daughters, Julie, later known by her married name Julie Sødring, became one of the leading Danish actresses of her time.
 She had her debut at the Royal Danish Theatre in the play Den Sorte Dronning (The Black Queen) in 1843.
-Many artist frequented the home, including the Swedish singer Jenny Lind.
-Julie Rosenkilde married the engineer Christopher Sødring, owner of the mineral water company Sødring & Co.
+Many artists frequented Rosenkilde's home, including the Swedish singer Jenny Lind and the Norwegian violinist Ole Bull.
+In 1839 Julie Rosenkilde was married to the engineer Christopher Sødring, owner of the mineral water company Sødring & Co.
+They took over her father's apartment in the building.

 Diederik Wilhelm Dons was still the owner of the property in 1850.
-He and his wife were still residing in the ground floor aoartment with two maids.
-Hans Christian Bondrop was still residing in the first floor apartment with his wife, one son (aged 15) and six employees.
-Johan Frederik Carrøe (1817-1893), a businessman (grosserer=, resided on the second floor with his wife Caroline Marie Thiesen (1820–1865) and one maid.
+He and his wife still resided in the ground-floor apartment with two maids.
+Hans Christian Bondrop still resided in the first-floor apartment with his wife, one son (aged 15) and six employees.
+Johan Frederik Carrøe (1817-1893), a businessman (grosserer), resided on the second floor with his wife Caroline Marie Thiesen (1820–1865) and one maid.
 Christopher and Julie Sødring resided in the other second floor apartment with the lodger Adolpph Strunk and one maid.
 Johan Frederik Carøe resided in another apartment with his wife, their two children (aged five and 10), the widow Vilhelmine Wissing, three male servants and two maids.